killerbee13/TIS-100-CXX/README.md

 The most useful options are:
 - `-L` and `--custom-spec`: Give the path of a Lua custom spec in the same format used by the game, the sim will evaluate it the same way the game would.
+- `-F` and `--custom-spec-folder`: Give the path of a folder containing Lua custom specs.
+If the sim is asked to sim a file called `SPEC<value>.*`, it will search for a Lua spec file called `<value>.lua` in the given folder and use it as custom spec if found.
 - `--seeds L..H`: a comma-separated list of integer ranges, such as `0..99`.
   Ranges are inclusive on both sides.
 Can also specify an individual integer, meaning a range of just that integer.
 Can be specified multiple times, which